 HELPFUL INFORMATION TO HELP YOU WITH YOUR SCHNAUZER PUPPY

-I give Interceptor for heart worms and Onguard (Chewy) for fleas and ticks.
+For Pups under 5 pounds, use Revolution for heart worms and ticks/fleas.
+This is a topical between the shoulders treatment.
+Over 6 pounds I give Interceptor for heart worms and Onguard (Chewy) for fleas and ticks.
 Give Interceptor on the same day each month.
-When the weather gets cold and ticks are no longer a problem and if you do not notice that your dog has fleas Onguard can be discontinued.
+When the weather gets cold and ticks are no longer a problem, and if you do not notice that your dog has fleas, Onguard can be discontinued.
 I resume Onguard as soon as the weather warms and ticks are out again.
+Heart Worm med can also be discontinued if mosquitoes are no longer a problem.
 My clients tell me the oral and or combination treatment for worms and flea/tick control has caused their puppy to become very ill, and in some cases to be hospitalized.
-I have had problems also so will not use the combination treatment.
+I have had problems also so I do not recommend using the combination treatment.

 Remember, when you get your puppy home the puppy may not be fully protected against canine diseases.
 Be careful until after the third shot.
 Do not take your puppy to pet stores or outside where airborne diseases may infect your puppy.
 Parvo as well as other infections are very serious diseases and your puppy should be protected.
 It is best to keep your puppy inside and away from other dogs.